TheresLundqvist/music-quiz/README.md

 * I tested that the page works in diffrent browsers such as Chrome, firefox and Microsoft Edge.
 * I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
-* I confirmed that the header, navigation, main, about us, reviews, footer, gallery and blog pages text are all readable and easy to understand.
+* I confirmed that the header, navigation, main, how to play box, restart and next button's text are all readable and easy to understand.
 * I have confirmed that the links between diffrent pages work and are accessible.

 ## **Bugs**